myhaijay/House-Price-Prediction/README.md

 * Data importation and exploration
 * Data wrangling and cleaning
 * Build the model
-* Improve model by data extration and feature engineering
+* Improve model by data extraction and feature engineering
 * Analyze model result

 #### Specific Interest